tsuru/platforms/go/README.md

 	% git commit -m "add my webserver"
 	% git push tsuru master

-After invoking ``git push``, tsuru will receive your code and tell the platform to follow the setup process, that will:
+After invoking ``tsuru app deploy``, tsuru will receive your code and tell the platform to follow the setup process, that will:

 - download all the dependencies using ``go get``